vyklimavicius/CS/CS50(full).md

  * In the end, a good balance must be struck between readability and consistency.
 Rules and conventions should be followed, until they get in the way of good code that is.

+ - Primitive data types:
+ In computer science, primitive data type is either of the following:

+  -a basic type is a data type provided by a programming language as a basic building block.
+Most languages allow more complicated composite types to be recursively constructed starting from basic types.
+  -a built-in type is a data type for which the programming language provides built-in support.

  - Types: